populationgenomics/team-docs/hail_batch_dev.md

    make run NAMESPACE=default
    ```

 1. Once the above command  has finished successfully, it's time to [restart the Hail services](https://github.com/populationgenomics/hail/blob/main/dev-docs/tls-cookbook.md#regenerate-all-the-certificates) to pick up the new certificates.
-This will cause a very short downtime, but won't interrupt any running batches.
+This will cause a very short downtime, but won't interrupt any running batches:

    ```bash
    export HAIL=$HOME/hail